Animal research facility Expertise, services, licenses and tariffs

 The Animal Research Facility (Centraal Dierenlaboratorium/CDL) offers advice and support from planning up to and including the conduct of animal research on behalf of biomedical research and education.read more

-Animal studies Expertise, services, licenses and tariffsThe Animal Research Facility (in Dutch: Centraal Dierenlaboratorium, CDL) offers advice and support from planning up to and including the conduct of animal research on behalf of biomedical research and education.
+Animal research facility Expertise, services, licenses and tariffsThe Animal Research Facility (in Dutch: Centraal Dierenlaboratorium, CDL) offers advice and support from planning up to and including the conduct of animal research on behalf of biomedical research and education.

 - Well trained and competent personnel can assist you with various technical activities varying from injections of compounds by all recognized routes and collection of tissue for further analysis up to complex surgical procedures.